This is a common question we get from people who are starting off with coffee enemas that are working on their gut health.

 If you’re absorbing the liquid, here’s what you can do to get things moving:

-• Hydrate with electrolytes.
+Hydrate with electrolytes such as coconut water.
 Electrolytes play a vital role in fluid balance, muscle function, and gut nerve signalling.
 During an enema, you absorb and then release a significant amount of water, so it is crucial that you minimise the risk of becoming dehydrated.
 Maintaining electrolyte levels enhances hydration and supports gut health.

 If you’re absorbing your coffee enemas without releasing, or struggling with headaches, dry lips, constipation, or fatigue, there’s a high chance you might be dehydrated.